Skip to main content

 Insulin pumps

-An insulin pump is used most commonly by those with Type 1 diabetes.
-It’s a small, battery-operated device that stores and releases insulin.
-These pumps help mimic the way a healthy pancreas would usually function, and are considered an expensive but convenient alternative to taking insulin injections multiple times a day.
+An insulin pump is a small, battery-operated device that stores and releases insulin.
+It is most commonly used by those with Type 1 diabetes.
+These pumps help mimic the way a healthy pancreas would usually function and are considered an expensive but convenient alternative to taking insulin injections multiple times a day.

-Insulin infusion pumps are one of the more expensive options to treat diabetes and have been reported to cost about $4,500 per person per year without insurance, not including additional costs for supplies, which can exceed $1,500.
+Insulin infusion pumps are one of the more expensive options for treating diabetes.
+They have been reported to cost about $4,500 per person per year without insurance, not including additional costs for supplies, which can exceed $1,500.

 Insulin pumps can be covered by insurance depending on your health plan.
 However, many insurers will only cover one pump every few years, so be prepared to keep your pump in working condition for some time.

-Other ways people save on their pumps is to purchase directly from the manufacturer, and applying to patient assistance programs.
+Other ways people can save on their pumps are to purchase directly from the manufacturer and apply to patient assistance programs.

 MedicAlert bracelets